eosnetworkfoundation/eos-evm-contract/docs/CEX_deployment_plan.md

     | with state_history_plugin enabled        |        +----------------------------+
     +------------------------------------------+
 ```
+Leap node stands for the EOS (Level 1) blockchain, and eos-evm-node stands for the EOS-EVM (Level 2) blockchain. eos-evm-rpc talk to eos-evm-node
+ in the same VM and it is used for providing read-only ETH APIs (such as eth_getBlockByNumber, eth_call, eth_blockNumber, ... ) which is compatible with standard ETH API.
+For ETH write requests eth_sendRawTransaction, and eth_gasPrice, they will be served via eos-evm-miner instead of eos-evm-rpc.

 - VM1: this VM will run EOS leap node in head mode with state_history_plugin enable.
 A high end CPU with good single threaded performance is recommended.
 RAM: 64GB+, SSD 2TB+ (for storing block logs & state history from the EVM genesis time (2023-04-05T02:18:09 UTC) up to now)
 - VM2: this VM will run eos-evm-node, eos-evm-rpc & eos-evm-miner.
 Recommend to use 8 vCPU, 32GB+ RAM, and 1TB+ SSD
 - VM3: this VM will run leap (in irrversible mode), eos-evm-node & eos-evm-rpc and mainly for backup purpose.
 Recommend to use 8 vCPU, 64GB+ RAM, 3TB+ SSD (backup files can be large).